yanyaanliu/Amazon_Vine_Analysis/README.md

 ## Results
 ![results](/image1.png)
-* How many Vine reviews and non-Vine reviews were there?
+* How many Vine reviews and non-Vine reviews were there? </br>
 There were 33 Vine reviews and 45388 non-vine reviews
 * How many Vine reviews were 5 stars?
-How many non-Vine reviews were 5 stars?
+How many non-Vine reviews were 5 stars?</br>
 15 Vine reviews were 5 stars and 23733 non-vine reviews were 5 stars
 * What percentage of Vine reviews were 5 stars?
-What percentage of non-Vine reviews were 5 stars?
+What percentage of non-Vine reviews were 5 stars?</br>
 45% of the Vine (paid) reviews were 5 stars and 52% of the non-Viine reviews were 5 stars.